Shopify/hydrogen-v1/docs/tutorials/css-support/import-css-in-rsc.md

----
-gid: 70c82731-ca4d-45cd-acda-57ad541e75e5
-title: Importing CSS in React Server Components
+# Importing CSS in React Server Components
-description: Learn how to modify modes for CSS support with the Hydrogen Vite plugin.

----

 > ⚠️ **Important:** [Hydrogen 2.0](https://hydrogen.shopify.dev) is out now.
 These archival Hydrogen 1.0 docs are provided only to assist developers during their upgrade process.
 Please migrate to Hydrogen 2.0 as soon as possible.